NeosIT/active-directory-integration2/readme.txt

 == Changelog ==

 For detailed information you can visit the official [GitHub repository of Active Directory Integration 2](https://github.com/NeosIT/active-directory-integration2)

+= 2.0.10 =
+* ADD: option to enable/disable authentication using XML-RPC
+* FIX: reworked user interface
+* FIX: sync ends after deleted account is no longer present in Active Directory
+* FIX: integration tests
+* FIX: emails will not be sent to administrators (GitHub #27 Thanks to kyleflan)
+* FIX: users can now be disabled from WordPress
+* ADD: HTTP_X_REMOTE_USER is now an option in the SSO configuration (GitHub #29 Thanks to laughtonsm)

 = 2.0.9 =
 * FIX: add missing default value for method parameter